ubcecon/ECON622/syllabus.md

     - Reproducible environments: package managers, and virtual environments
     - Unit and regression testing frameworks, benchmarking, and continuous-integration

-3. Medium Data, clusters, and Medium-Scale Parallel Programming
+3. Medium Data, clusters, and medium-scale parallel programming
+    - "Just Enough Python to Get By" - and use great libraries
     - Using the cluster/parallel programming/executing computational jobs in Julia
-    - Enough python (or R) to get by
     - Tools for data too large memory but too small for massive clusters
     - Tools for parallel processing of data too large for memory